 When she did so, I realised that it must also be ten years since the PTC’s founder, Sarah Maguire, came and spoke to me after a presentation I did at SOAS with the Chinese poet Yang Lian, on some of the translations we’d been working on from contemporary Chinese poetry.
 The subject was poet-to-poet translation, or how writers like myself, with no grasp of Chinese, could translate through close dialogue with a Chinese poet.
-With her was Martin Orwin, whom I was to discover was the foremost expert on Somali poetry at that institution, and a great advocate of the work of one of the giants of modern Somali poetry, Maxamed Xaashi Dhamac ‘Gaarriye’.
+With her was Martin Orwin, the foremost expert on Somali poetry at that institution, and a great advocate of the work of one of the giants of modern Somali poetry, Maxamed Xaashi Dhamac ‘Gaarriye’.

 Sarah approached me to enquire if I'd be interested in working in a similar way to translate Gaarriye, and I remember that she appealed to my sense of a challenge: Somalis, she told me, are a people obsessed with poetry, so you have to get it right; Somali is the language that makes Arabic look easy, she added.
 And just to make it irresistible, Gaarriye is loved by his audience in a way with which no British poet could possibly compete.
 No pressure there, then.